The 2019 France-Berkeley Fund grant competition is now closed. Applicants will be notified in mid-June.

 - Project budget (1 page max) indicating a breakdown of expenses by category (airfare, lodging, etc.) and other sources of funding (potential and actual).
 The same document may be used in both files (French and English).

 - Curriculum vitae (2 pages max) of each project coordinator.
 CVs can be either in French or in English, but must be included in both files.

-- ***For UC Davis applicants only***: Letters (2) confirming cost-sharing support from the Office of Sponsored Programs and the applicant's home department.
+- ***For UC Davis applicants only***: Cover letter evidencing review and approval of the proposal by UC Davis Sponsored Programs, and a letter from the applicant's home department confirming cost-sharing support.
 For more information, please contact Ahmad Hakim-Elahi: firstname.lastname@example.org